-Innovation therefore needs to become more democratic.
-But how?
-In this thinkpiece we argue we can learn a lot from grassroots innovation activity.
-Our aim is to explore how grassroots innovation activity can contribute to what is (unusually for such a source) called in a recent annual report of the UK Government Chief Scientist: 'innovation democracy' (Stirling 2014a).
-The present thinkpiece draws upon research we have done in grassroots innovation over the last decade.
+Our aim is to explore how grassroots innovation activity can contribute to what is (unusually for such a source) called in a recent annual report of the UK Government Chief Scientist, 'innovation democracy' (Andy Stirling 2014(a)).
+This paper draws upon research we have done in grassroots innovation over the last decade (Smith et al. 2016; Seyfang and Smith 2007; Smith 2004).
 A number of examples provide illustrative cases in boxes within the main text.

-2: Grassroots innovation
+2. Grassroots Innovation

 Wind energy, community supported agriculture, social technologies, car clubs, free software, open hardware, repair cafés, participatory design, agro-ecology, eco-housing, recycling, shared machine shops, rainwater harvesting, complementary currencies, credit unions, socially useful production, seed swapping, community energy cooperatives, garden sharing, community forestry, green spaces, and many, many other ideas and practices for sustainable development began in innovative grassroots activity.

-Grassroots innovation is a diverse set of activities in which networks of neighbours, community groups, and activists work with people to generate bottom-up solutions for sustainable developments; novel solutions that respond to the local situation and the interests and values of the communities involved; and where those communities have control over the process and outcomes (Seyfang & Smith 2007; Gupta et al. 2003).
+Grassroots innovation is a diverse set of activities in which networks of neighbours, community groups, and activists work with people to generate bottom-up solutions for sustainable developments; novel solutions that respond to the local situation and the interests and values of the communities involved; and where those communities have control over the process and outcomes.

+(Gupta et al. 2003; Seyfang and Smith 2007).

 Unencumbered by policy silos, commercial logics, disciplinary boundaries, and other institutional pressures, grassroots groups are free to innovate how they see fit.

-Throughout the history of modern environmentalism and development there has always existed an undercurrent of grassroots activism, working directly on sustainable local solutions.
-This has played out equally in the global north and south; in urban or rural settings; and across all sorts of sectors, including food, energy, housing, manufacturing, leisure, health, communications, education, and so on.
-In a few cases, what began as grassroots activity has evolved into substantial commercial activity in green industrial sectors, such as wind energy and car clubs.
-Often the mainstreaming of grassroots innovation involves input from - and hybridisation with - more conventional research, development and investment in institutions for science, technology and marketing.
+Throughout the history of modern environmentalism and development there has always existed an undercurrent of grassroots activism, working directly on sustainable local solutions (Ely et al. 2013).
+This has played out equally in the global north and south; in urban or rural settings; and across all sorts of sectors, including food, energy, housing, manufacturing, leisure, health, communications, education, and so on (Hess 2007; Thackara 2015; Schumacher 1973; Gupta et al. 2003).
+In a few cases, what began as grassroots activity has evolved into substantial commercial activity in green industrial sectors, such as wind energy and car clubs (Truffer 2003; Jorgensen and Karnoe 1995).
+Often the mainstreaming of grassroots innovation involves input from - and hybridisation with - more conventional research, development and investment in institutions for science, technology and marketing (Fressoli et al. 2014).